top of page

 1. Greater recognition and awareness of dyslexia in the education system.

-2. Appropriate pre-service training and professional development for teachers in dyslexia, evidence based teaching of reading, teaching for differentiation and multisensory instruction.
+2. Appropriate pre-service training and professional development for teachers in dyslexia, evidence based teaching of reading at the duration and intensity required for dyslexic learners.

 3. Early identification and effective early intervention for children identified ‘at risk’ of reading difficulties through introduction of the phonics screener.

-4. Ensuring that students with dyslexia receive sufficient funding to provide appropriate learning support and reasonable adjustments.
+4. Ensuring that students with dyslexia receive sufficient funding to provide appropriate learning support and reasonable adjustments or assistive technology.

 5. A consistent, effective approach to assessment and provision of support to children with dyslexia in all schools.